Greary2025/lio_sam_note/README.md

-This is just a chinese note.
+This is just a lio-sam chinese note.